 A total of 98 patients were screened during the study period from December 2020 to June 2022.
-Thirty-seven patients were excluded from the study as 12 patients could not perform spirometry in follow-up visits, 10 patients had coexistent asthma, 7 patients had bronchiectasis on HRCT chest and 8 patients were lost to follow-up.
+A total of 37 patients were excluded from the study as 12 patients could not perform spirometry in follow-up visits,10 had coexistent asthma, 7 had bronchiectasis on HRCT chest and 8 were lost to follow-up.
 A total of 61 patients were recruited during the study period from December 2020 to June 2022.
 The demographic characteristics and clinical symptoms of the study participants are summarized.
-The majority of patients were aged between 51 to 70 years with a mean age of 62±11 and with male preponderance comprising 83.6% of the cohort.
+Most patients were aged between 51 to 70 years with a mean age of 62 ± 11 and with male preponderance comprising 83.6% of the cohort.
 Most patients were smokers (72.1%), and nearly half of them had exposure to biomass fuel (49.2%).
 Dyspnea was the most common symptom reported by all patients (100%) (Table 1).